 In its early stages, Neighbours had a number of working titles including One Way Street and Living Together, but the essential premise was the same — the day to day lives of a suburban neighbourhood — loosely based on the neighbourhood of Watson’s own childhood.

 With an initial production budget of $8 million, Neighbours made its debut on Monday 18 March 1985, but from day one it was headed for trouble as the members of the Seven Network — ATN7 Sydney, HSV7 Melbourne, BTQ7 Brisbane and ADS7 Adelaide — ended up slotting the series in different timeslots.
 HSV7 and ADS7 scheduled it weeknights 6.00pm, leading into the news at 6.30pm.
-While ATN7, which had their one-hour news at 6.00pm, slotted Neighbours at 5.30pm putting it squarely up against the hugely popular game show Perfect Match – another Grundy production.
-BTQ7, who delayed their premiere by a week, did the opposite and scheduled it at 7.00pm following their news and current affairs hour.
+While ATN7, which had its one-hour news at 6.00pm, slotted Neighbours at 5.30pm putting it squarely up against the hugely popular game show Perfect Match — another Grundy production.
+BTQ7, which delayed the premiere by a week, did the opposite and scheduled it at 7.00pm following the news and current affairs hour.

-Neighbours enjoyed a solid following in Melbourne where it is produced, and also in Brisbane and Adelaide.
-However any chance of the show’s survival was dependent on the support of Sydney, which was not forthcoming from the viewers.
+Neighbours enjoyed a solid following in Melbourne, where it was produced, and also in Brisbane and Adelaide.
+However any chance of the show’s survival was dependent on the support of Sydney, which was not forthcoming.
 Then network politics between rivals Sydney and Melbourne got involved, with ATN7 all but withdrawing any support for the series.
 Having failed to grab a decent audience at 5.30pm, ATN7 then shifted Neighbours to the even less-appealing 3.30pm timeslot, while the other Seven’s maintained their respective timeslots.
 Despite heavy lobbying by HSV to keep the series, the Seven Network management ultimately put its support behind its Sydney-based dramas A Country Practice and Sons And Daughters, claiming there was no money for a third series.
 By September 1985, Neighbours was cancelled by Seven after 170 episodes.

-Despite the cancellation, Grundys executive Ian Holmes still had faith in the concept and then did the unthinkable and offered the series to rival Network Ten.
-Ten accepted the offer, creating Australian television history as it was the first time a drama series had ever swapped networks.
+Despite the cancellation, Grundys executive Ian Holmes still had faith in the concept and did the unthinkable by offering the series to rival Network Ten.
+Ten accepted the offer, creating Australian television history as it was the first time an Australian drama series had ever swapped networks.

 Although Ten had a popular early evening line-up with Perfect Match at 5.30pm and Eyewitness News at 6pm, the network was somewhat let down by re-runs of the US series MASH at 7pm.
 Ten immediately decided to slot Neighbours into 7pm, hoping to create a strong link between Eyewitness News and the evening schedule.

 Then in April 1986, a seventeen-year-old Kylie Minogue, best known from the children’s drama The Henderson Kids, joined Neighbours as tomboy-ish Charlene Mitchell.
 The romantic pairing of Minogue’s character with Scott Robinson (Jason Donovan) turned out to be the biggest drawcard for the series, creating major hysteria whenever they appeared in public.
 The wedding of Scott and Charlene in July 1987 became the highest ever rating episode of the series and one of the highest rating soap opera episodes ever in Australia.
-Also in mid-1987, Minogue recorded a cover version of the 1960s hit Locomotion which was an immediate success and set the precedent for soapie stars to become pop stars — though Minogue remains Neighbours‘ most successful discovery.
+Also in mid-1987, Minogue recorded a cover version of the 1960s hit Locomotion, which was an immediate success and setting the precedent for soapie stars to become pop stars — though Minogue remains Neighbours‘ most successful discovery.
 She left Neighbours in 1988, having won five TV Week Logies, including the Gold Logie, and set out on her new career as an international recording star.
-Neighbours also proved to be a springboard to international fame for others including Alan Dale, Jason Donovan, Guy Pearce, Natalie Imbruglia, Peter O’Brien, Daniel MacPherson, Holly Valance, Jesse Spencer and Delta Goodrem.
+Neighbours also proved to be a springboard to international fame for others including Alan Dale, Jason Donovan, Guy Pearce, Natalie Imbruglia, Peter O’Brien, Daniel MacPherson, Holly Valance, Jesse Spencer, Delta Goodrem and Margot Robbie.

 The success of Neighbours in the United Kingdom led to the series being sold to as many as 57 countries — including many countries across Europe, Asia and even Africa.
 The series has been sold to Canada and has also appeared in the United States.